stlab/libraries/tips/stop-using-out-arguments.md

 my_class::my_class(const string& in);
 ```

-There are there are several issues with the above code.
+There are several issues with the above code.
 It is error prone, inefficient, ambiguous, and unnecessarily verbose.
 Consider the same piece of code written as:

 ```cpp
 my_class y(obj.get());